Phishing Vs Vishing – The Key Differences Explained

 • Attack duration is usually short and occurs within a specific timeframe.

-• A higher level of complexity is required due to the need for voice interaction and social engineering tactics.
+• More complexity is required due to the need for voice interaction and social engineering tactics.

-• Prevention – educating employees on how to detect social engineering tactics, avoiding sharing personal or confidential information over the phone, and verifying caller identity before providing sensitive information.
+Prevention: Educating employees on detecting social engineering tactics, avoiding sharing personal or confidential information over the phone, and verifying caller identity before providing sensitive information.

 Conclusion